greglange/gocards/README.md

 # Gocards

-Gocards is a flashcards program written in Go with spaced repetition.
+Gocards is a flash cards program written in [Go](https://go.dev/) with [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

+Card files and the data files that track the progress of the cards in those files are text files meant to be kept in one or more git repos (or other source control systems).

+Cards are created using a text editor using [Markdown](https://www.markdownguide.org/basic-syntax/) or some syntax unique to Gocards.

+Gocards runs a local web server and cards are done in a web browser.

+There are few ways images can be used in cards.
+They don't just have to be text.

-## Project status.
+## Project status

 This project is under initial development.

 - anything might change
 - there are bugs
 - no tests
-- only verfied to work on Ubuntu
+- verified to work on Ubuntu and Windows
-- sparse documentation
+- sparse but improving documentation

-## Building.
+## Building

 Run: